Best Automatic Cat Litter Box – Reviews and Ratings of the Top Self-Cleaning Litter Boxes

 Not only do you have to hook this up to an electrical outlet, which is pretty standard, you also have to connect it to a cold-water line and a drain.
 This limits its usefulness in our opinion, but if you have room in your bathroom or laundry room, it may be perfect for you and your kitties.

 - Once it’s set up, the CatGenie is pretty much hands-off

 - Comes with washable litter granules and cleaning solution

 - Toilet-bowl design is kind of fun

 - Must be hooked up to water and sewer, which limits where you can put it

 - Some reviewers complain that it does a poor job controlling odors

 - It requires special washable granules instead of traditional litter

-The CatGenie litter box (read our full review here) is definitely one-of-a-kind, and a decent choice if you have a place in your bathroom our laundry room to hook it up.
+The CatGenie litter box (read our full review here) is one-of-a-kind, and a decent choice if you have a place in your bathroom or laundry room to hook it up.
 When making your decision, be sure to figure in the cost of the washable litter granules, which are quite pricey.

 #5.
 LitterMaid Automatic Multi-Cat Litter Box Self-Cleaning Scoop with Ramp – Best Automatic Cat Litter Box for Large Cats